 #6.
 5 Love Languages by Gary Chapman

 This book is full of great ideas for communicating better with your spouse and understanding how you both give and receive love.
 If you’re married, you know, it definitely feels like your spouse is speaking a different language sometimes.
 Learn how to recognize the ways they express their love for you, and how to show them love the way they need it.

 There is also a version for your kids, which I found extremely helpful as well.

 Carol Tuttle breaks down personality styles into four categories, based on the type of energy children use.
 I found it to be really helpful in understanding why my children don’t always think the same way I do, and how to recognize when certain emotional needs aren’t being met.
 I am a type 4 with a strong type 2 secondary, which means my energy type is very different from the type 1’s and 3’s that I am raising.
 When I try to parent them as if they were mini versions of myself, we all end up exhausted, unproductive, and feeling misunderstood.

-What are some books you love and would add to this list?
+What are some personal development books you love, and would add to this list?
 Have you read any of these?